-- 46% of ECE site directors, owners and administrators reported fewer children with persistent challenging behaviors. - 73% of teachers demonstrated an increase in ability and knowledge to manage children's challenging behaviors effectively. - 83% of children demonstrated an increase in pro-social behaviors. - 100% of children demonstrated a decrease in challenging behaviors.
+- 46% of ECE site directors, owners and administrators reported fewer children with persistent challenging behaviors. - 73% of teachers demonstrated an increase in ability and knowledge to manage children's challenging behaviors effectively. - 83% of children demonstrated an increase in prosocial behaviors. - 100% of children maintained good engagement in classroom activities.